 Climate issues at the intersection of law and politics

-The second is an in-person panel session co-hosted with Allen & Overy, on climate issues at the intersection of law and politics.
+The second was an in-person panel session co-hosted with Allen & Overy, on climate issues at the intersection of law and politics.

-Jonathon Redwood SC, Daniel Kalderimis (Twenty Essex) Karina Travaglione, David Jenaway (Allen & Overy) and Suzanne Spears (Paxus LLP) will examine how law and politics increasingly overlap in global and domestic efforts to coherently address the defining 21st century issue of climate change.
+Jonathon Redwood SC, Daniel Kalderimis (Twenty Essex) Karina Travaglione, David Jenaway (Allen & Overy) and Suzanne Spears (Paxus LLP) examined how law and politics increasingly overlap in global and domestic efforts to coherently address the defining 21st century issue of climate change.

-The panel will discuss different aspects of the evolving political, regulatory and legal landscape, especially as it pertains to dispute resolution lawyers.
-Specific topics will include:
+The panel discussed different aspects of the evolving political, regulatory and legal landscape, especially as it pertains to dispute resolution lawyers.
+Specific topics included: